Green's function representations for Marchenko imaging without up/down decomposition: Elastodynamic Green's function representations

 \subsection{Representation for the elastodynamic Green's function}

-In Appendix \ref{AppB3} we show that equation (\ref{eq339}) can be reorganized into the following representation for the elastodynamic Green's function ${\bf G}(\bx,\bxS,\omega)$
+In Appendix \ref{AppB3} we show that equation (\ref{eq339}) can be reorganized into the following representation for the elastodynamic Green's function ${\bf G}({\bf x},{\bf x}_S,\omega)$

-Here $\bff(\bx,\bxB,\omega)$ is a modified version of the focusing function $\bF(\bx,\bxB,\omega)$ (equation \ref{eq341z}).
-This representation gives the full elastodynamic particle velocity field at any virtual receiver position $\bx$ inside the medium.
+Here ${\bf f}({\bf x},{\bf x}_R,\omega)$ is a modified version of the focusing function ${\bf F}({\bf x},{\bf x}_R,\omega)$ (equation \ref{eq341z}).
+This representation gives the full elastodynamic particle velocity field at any virtual receiver position ${\bf x}$ inside the medium.
 It is similar to earlier derived elastodynamic representations for the Marchenko method \citep{Wapenaar2014GJI, Costa2014PRE}, but here it has been derived without applying decomposition at a truncation level inside the medium.
-As a consequence, equation (\ref{eq349}) gives the full wave field at any virtual receiver position $\bx$ inside the medium, including multiply reflected, converted, refracted and evanescent waves.
-This representation only excludes the contribution from waves that are evanescent at $\setdDR$, see the condition formulated by equation (\ref{eqevanP}).
+As a consequence, equation (\ref{eq349}) gives the full wave field at any virtual receiver position ${\bf x}$ inside the medium, including multiply reflected, converted, refracted and evanescent waves.
+This representation only excludes the contribution from waves that are evanescent at ${{\partial\mathbb{D}}_R}$, see the condition formulated by equation (\ref{eqevanP}).

 Applying elastodynamic representations like the one in equation (\ref{eq349}) to derive a Marchenko method is not trivial.
-The functions ${\bf G}(\bx,\bxS,\omega)$ and $\bff^*(\bx,\bxS,\omega)$, transformed back to the time domain, partly overlap and hence they cannot be completely separated by a time window \citep{Wapenaar2014GJI, Reinicke2020GEO}.
+The functions ${\bf G}({\bf x},{\bf x}_S,\omega)$ and ${\bf f}^*({\bf x},{\bf x}_S,\omega)$, transformed back to the time domain, partly overlap and hence they cannot be completely separated by a time window (similar as discussed by \cite{Wapenaar2014GJI} and \cite{Reinicke2020GEO} for Green's functions and focusing functions consisting of decomposed compressional and shear waves).
 A discussion of elastodynamic Marchenko methods is beyond the scope of this paper.